 The RROC team is committed to conducting clinical, translational research that will improve rehabilitation strategies for people with musculoskeletal hip pain including arthritic and pre-arthritic conditions.
 Our primary goals are to 1) understand the factors that contribute to pain problems, such as impairments of structure and function and activities and participation (type and intensity) and 2) develop rehabilitation strategies targeting specific movement system impairments and functional activity modifications to improve performance and functional ability.

 Current projects implement clinical examination, motion analysis, and imaging to assess impairments of structure and function, as well as self-report questionnaires to quantify activity and participation.
-In addition, rehabilitation strategies, including movement pattern training and strengthening are being tested to determine their effect on improving function and physical fitness.
+In addition, rehabilitation strategies, including movement pattern training, traditional strengthening and flexibility, and joint mobilizations are being tested to determine their effect on improving function and participation in physical activity.

 Faculty Investigators